 When we talk about delivering quality clean code to our customers at 8allocate, we are essentially talking about reader-focused development style that produces applications with code that’s easy to read (regardless of who wrote it), change, and maintain.

-“Any fool can write code that a computer can understand.
+According to Martin Fowler, software engineer, author, and international speaker, “any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”
-Martin Fowler, software engineer, author, and international speaker.

 In today’s software development and architecture, simplicity is king!
 There shouldn’t be more code than what you need to achieve your software development goals.
 Anything extra has to be eliminated.